Strong fundamentals lure traders back to Audius, Raydium and Helium By Cointelegraph - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

 The cryptocurrency market found itself in a holding pattern on Aug.
-17 as the price of (BTC) lingers below $46,000 and bulls regroup to plan their next attempt to push the price higher.
+17 as the price of (BTC) lingered below $46,000 and bulls regrouped to plan their next attempt to push the price higher.

-Despite the struggles faced by many of the top cryptocurrencies, several altcoins were buoyed by positive developments and CT Pro’s top market gainers index shows many producing double-digit gains.
+Despite the struggles faced by many of the top cryptocurrencies, several altcoins were buoyed by positive developments, and Cointelegraph Markets Pro’s top market gainers index shows many producing double-digit gains.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.